-When God calls us and redeems us through the sacrifice of His Son Jesus Christ, we suddenly come under obligation—a debt we cannot pay.
-John Ritenbaugh pursues what this means to us as we continue on our Christian walk toward God's Kingdom.
+When God calls us and redeems us through the sacrifice of Jesus Christ, we suddenly come under obligation—a debt we cannot pay but overshadows all we do.

-Understanding our obligation to Christ leads to a deeply held, personal loyalty to Him.
-John Ritenbaugh explains that our redemption by means of Christ's sacrifice should make us strive to please Him in every facet of life.
+Understanding our obligation to Christ leads to a deeply held loyalty to Him.
+Our redemption should make us strive to please Him in every facet of life.

 The old song speaks of "Amazing Grace" but do we really understand just how amazing it is?
 John Ritenbaugh fills in some details on this vital topic.

 The Thanksgiving holiday has crept up on many of us this year. ...